 Check’s in the mail?
-Trump doling out aid ahead of election
+Trump doling out aid before election

 Trump in recent weeks has taken the election-year courting of key constituencies to a new level as he uses rallies and official White House events for showy pronouncements, sometimes at odds with the facts.

 One frequent boast is that his signing of a China trade deal earlier this year is straightening out decades of imbalance between the two nations.
-In fact, U.S. Commerce data shows that U.S. exports to China were down in the first seven months of this year.
+In fact, Commerce Department data shows that U.S. exports to China were down in the first seven months of this year.

 “I’ve taken in billions and billions of dollars from China,” Trump recently told reporters.
 “No other president has done what I’ve done.
 I’ve given much of it to the farmers.”